saracmert/server-status/readme.txt

 = Notice =
 * **Currently, only RHEL/CentOS is tested.** And OS X is tesing now!
 (The number of tested OS will increase shortly.)
-* **Zend OPcache users**, *please add server-status.php* to black list!
+* **PECL Zend OPcache users**, *please add server-status.php* to black list!
 Otherwise, there must be segmentation fault.
-This is OPcache bug.
+	This troublesome process isn't required on PHP5.5!

 == Installation ==